 Fadraciclib also inhibits CDK2, which is activated by Cyclin E, an oncogene to which cancer cells become addicted.
 This property may provide benefit to patients with several women’s cancers, including hormone receptor-positive and also HER-2 positive breast cancers, which progress on frontline regimens.

 Phase 1/2 in Solid Tumors:

-A streamlined study with oral fadraciclib in a broad range of solid tumors in multiple cohorts defined by cancer histology.
+A streamlined study with oral fadraciclib in a broad range of solid tumors and lymphoma in multiple cohorts defined by cancer histology.
 The study aims to determine recommended Phase 2 dosing schedules and identify clinical activity that may lead to registration-enabling outcomes.

 Phase 1/2 in Leukemias:

 A similar streamlined study in a range of leukemias has been initiated.